blue271828/docker-mecab/README.md

 This project supports using mecab on ipython.
-You can use MeCab via me [mecab-python3](https://pypi.org/project/mecab-python3/) library from that envronment.
+You can use MeCab via [mecab-python3](https://pypi.org/project/mecab-python3/) library from that environment.

 ```bash
 $ docker run -it --rm blue271828/mecab ipython